 - If someone spends 183 days or more in the U.S. during the current year, the substantial presence test has been met and that individual would be considered a resident alien. - If someone spends between 31 and 183 days in the U.S. during the current year, he or she will need to determine the number of days spent in the U.S. over a rolling three-year period (the current and the two previous years) using the "183-day test".
-The test is calculated by adding the sum of: (i) all of the days of physical presence in the U.S. in the current year, (ii) one-third of the days of physical presence in the J.S. in the days of physical presence in the second preceding year.
-If the total equals 183 days or more, then the substantial presence test has been met, and that individual may be considered a resident alien. - If someone spends less than 31 days in the U.S. during the current year, he or she is considered to be a nonresident alien.
+The test is calculated by adding the sum of: (i) all of the days of physical presence in the U.S. in the current year, (ii) one-third of the days of physical presence in the first preceding year, and (iii) one-sixth of the days of physical presence in the substantial presence test has been met, and that individual may be considered a resident alien. - If someone spends less than 31 days in the U.S. during the current year, he or she is considered to be a nonresident alien.